Liberty Science Center: Where Science Comes To Life

 Wobbly World ohotos

 Get your sillies out in Wobbly World for your toddlers inside Liberty Science Center in Jersey City.
+Photo Credit: NJ MOM

 Wander around Wobbly World inside LSC

 Littles will love the entire Liberty Science Center, but at Wobbly World, they’ll find their groove.
 Kids 5 and under can explore balance, motion, and cause and effect in this slightly off-kilter wonderland.
 Don’t miss the Body Mobile, a part carousel, part Calder-style mobile powered by play, coming to life as they move.
 Other exhibits include testing their balance at Balancescape, building with oversized Balance Blocks, or sorting, stacking, and balancing at the Scales and Stacking Station.
-The bright, airy play exhibit is so much fun that your kiddos won’t even realize that they are learning.
+The bright, airy play exhibit is so much fun that your kiddos won’t even realize they are learning.

 Liberty Science Center photos food

 Liberty Science Center has several food options, whether you are looking for a quick snack or a sit-down meal.
+Photo Credit: NJ MOM

 Fuel up during your visit

-We built up quite an appetite exploring Liberty Science Center and found some excellent choices to fuel up.
+We built up quite an appetite while exploring Liberty Science Center and found some excellent choices to fuel up.
 First, there is the Galaxy Grab & Go, where you can grab a quick snack or drink, and it’s open until the museum shuts down.
 It offers a variety of drinks and snacks like yogurt parfaits, applesauce, and salads.
 If you want a sit-down meal, head to the Cosmic Cafe, Liberty Science Center’s food hall, with everything from house-made pizza to chicken to hot and cold sandwiches.
 Both places satisfied everyone, from adults to kids, and we were happy we had so many choices.

-See it before it’s gone—Special Exhibits at Liberty Science Center.
+See it before it’s gone—Special Exhibits at Liberty Science Center

-Liberty Science Center
+Liberty Science Center planetarium 2

 No visit to the Liberty Science Center is complete without taking in a show at the largest planetarium in America.
+Photo Credit: Liberty Science Center

 Don’t miss the biggest planetarium in America

 Liberty Science Center The Pixel Art wall at LSC is so much fun, and each dial has over 1,000 color choices.
+Photo Credit: NJ MOM

 What to know before you go

-Because Liberty Science Center has in-house food venues, no outside food or drinks are allowed.
-It is strongly recommended that you buy tickets online—tickets are $24.99 for ages 2-12 and $29.99 for adults.
+It is strongly recommended that you buy tickets online—tickets are $27.99 ($25.99 for advance general admission) for ages 2-12 and $32.99 ($30.99 for advance general admission) for adults.
 The planetarium shows are available as an add-on to your general admission ticket.
 Click here for ticket information and learn more about becoming a Liberty Science Center member with many perks, like free single-use passes for planetarium shows.
 The planetarium and some exhibits are an extra fee.

-There is a daily schedule available where you can plan out your day with shows on your must-see list.
-A gift shop on the first floor has lots of fun science toys like Astronaut ice cream and NASA merchandise.
-Stop by the parking kiosk in the main lobby outside the gift shop if you would rather pay before getting into your car.
+There is a daily schedule available so you can plan your day with shows on your must-see list.
+Because Liberty Science Center has in-house food venues, no outside food or drinks are allowed.
+A gift shop on the first floor has lots of fun science toys, like Astronaut ice cream and NASA merchandise.
+If you would rather pay before getting into your car, stop by the parking kiosk in the main lobby outside the gift shop.
 Liberty Science Center also has activities for homeschooled children, a scout program, and camp-ins.

 The Liberty Science Center

-222 Jersey City Blvd., Jersey City, NJ 07305
+Jersey City, NJ 07305

 Check out Liberty Science Center’s website, Facebook, and Instagram